An Excerpt from active measures: part ii

 “The Sons of Gorani,” added Taghavi.

-“After Daesh’s defeat, Gorani became outspoken about the need for Kurds to turn their guns upon the Islamic Revolution and its soldiers in Iraq.
-When it became clear Barzani could not rein him in, we decided to take action.”
+“After Daesh’s defeat, Gorani became outspoken about the need for Kurds to turn their guns upon the Islamic Revolution and its mujahideen in Iraq.
+When it became clear Barzani could not rein him in, we decided to act.”

 “This was supposed to be handled,” al-Fayyad grumbled.

 Mozaffari looked to Hatem.
 “I managed the operation myself.
-To leave some distance, we contracted a team of local assets in Basra through the usual channels, one used by Badr in the past.
-A week later, the assets surfaced and struck Gorani’s home.
-His wife and eldest son were eliminated; the general was unharmed.
+To leave distance, we contracted a team of local assets in Basra through the usual channels, one used by Badr in the past.
+A week later, the assets struck Gorani’s home.
+His wife and eldest son were liquidated; the general was unharmed.
 Gorani blamed Haj Qasem, vowed revenge, and renounced his ties to the peshmerga.
 Three months ago, the general was spotted with his militia in the PJAK camp on Mount Qandil.
-He has not been seen since.”
+He hasn’t been seen since.”

 “Then he has been trapped in the mountains all winter,” Sheikh al-Saghir reasoned.
 “He’s found shelter among the terrorists.”

-“He’s found shelter among the terrorists, yes,” Taghavi agreed, “but he’s not been waiting for the weather to turn, sayyidi.”
-Taghavi unfolded another map over the table, smoothing it with his hands.
-This one focused on the narrow, mountainous valleys and isolated villages peppering Iran’s northwestern border region in the provinces of West and East Azerbaijan, Kurdistan, Kermanshah, and Ilam.
+“He’s found shelter among the terrorists, yes,” Taghavi agreed, “but he’s not waited for the weather to turn, sayyidi.”
+Taghavi smoothed another map over the table.
+This one focused on the narrow, mountainous valleys and isolated villages peppering Iran’s northwestern border region in West and East Azerbaijan, Kurdistan, Kermanshah, and Ilam provinces.

 He tapped on Mahabad in West Azerbaijan province.

 Taghavi’s finger moved north.
 “Next, two lieutenants from the Pasdaran provincial corps in Piranshahr—Sahand Aslani and Nader Diba—were assassinated by a sniper outside a restaurant.”
 He looked up at General Pakpour.
-“Both had just returned from Diyala.”
+“Both had recently returned from Diyala.”
 He paused and took a breath.
-“The last two men, of course, we knew personally.”
-Taghavi drew his finger south and touched Sanandaj.
-“Behrad Taghipour, assistant defense attaché of our consulate in Erbil.
-An officer of mine.
-He was ambushed along Highway 46, outside town.
-Small arms fire raked his vehicle; he bled out before an ambulance could arrive.”
+“The last two men, of course, we knew intimately.”
+Taghavi slid his finger south and touched Sanandaj.
+“Behrad Taghipour, assistant defense attaché at our consulate in Erbil, an officer of mine, was ambushed outside town along Highway 46.
+Small-arms fire raked his vehicle; he bled out before an ambulance could arrive.”
 Taghavi again tapped on Mahabad.
-“And then, three weeks ago, Major Ghafoor Kargari… My aide-de-camp.
-Two masked men on a motorcycle attached a bomb to his car door and sped off.
+“And then, three weeks ago, Major Ghafoor Kargari.
+My aide-de-camp.
+Two masked terrorists on a motorbike attached a bomb to his car door and sped away.
 The explosion killed Ghafoor and his driver.
-I was meant to be in that car with him, but my itinerary changed at the last minute.”
-Taghavi stood up straight and folded his arms.
+I was meant to be in that car with him, but my itinerary changed last minute.”
+Taghavi stood straight and folded his arms.
 He looked to Zamanian.
 “Baradar Vahid is here with us today because of this attack.”
 Their eyes all landed on the young captain.
 “But his predecessor won’t be the last to die.”

-“These assassinations require impressive planning and tradecraft,” Mozaffari informed them.
-“They demonstrate the ability to maintain persistent surveillance on multiple targets on both sides of the border.”
+“These assassinations required impressive planning and tradecraft,” Mozaffari informed them.
+“They demonstrate an ability to maintain persistent surveillance on multiple targets on either side of the border.”

 “The Zionists,” al-Fayyad said confidently.
 “Mossad.”

-“After Taghipour’s assassination, Haj Qasem brought in the Etelaat-e-Sepah, the Pasdaran’s Intelligence Protection Organization, and some people in the chief commander’s office,” Taghavi revealed.
-“They’ve pressed their sources inside Kurdish security forces and the separatist groups and found that a courier affiliated with Gorani has visited Mount Qandil on at least four occasions over the last three months and maintains contact with PJAK’s intelligence network on our side of the border, which has not been penetrated by us to the extent of Kurdish Asayish.
-We believe Gorani has a force of fifteen to twenty fighters and that he’s being sheltered by sympathetic locals in a village near the border in West Azerbaijan, Kurdistan, or Kermanshah.”
+“After Taghipour’s assassination, Haj Qasem brought in the Etelaat-e-Sepah, the Pasdaran’s Intelligence Protection Organization, and others in the chief commander’s office,” Taghavi revealed.
+“They’ve pressed their sources inside Kurdish security forces and the separatist groups and learned a courier affiliated with Gorani has visited Mount Qandil on at least four occasions over the last three months and maintains contact with PJAK’s intelligence network on our side of the border, which we have not penetrated to the extent of Kurdish Asayish.
+We believe Gorani has a force of fifteen to twenty fighters and that sympathetic villagers are sheltering him near the border in West Azerbaijan, Kurdistan, or Kermanshah.”

 “The Kurds are a cancer!
 No different than Daesh!”
 Laith al-Khazali spat on the floor.
 “They must be exterminated at the root.
 We must eradicate the virus.
 It’s the only way to save the rest of the body.”

 “This is not a cancer, my friend,” Taghavi replied calmly.
-“This is a very persistent rat.”
+“This is a persistent stomach ulcer.”

-“How do you mean to catch this rat, sayyidi?” asked Akram al-Kaabi.
-“Rats aren’t often left to spread disease with impunity.”
+“How do you mean to stop him, sayyidi?” asked Akram al-Kaabi.
+“A nuisance he may be, but he’s operated with impunity.”

-“There was never impunity,” Taghavi said with a slight grin.
-“We must set a trap together… Baradar Yahya?”
+Taghavi looked up with a slight grin.
+“We must purge the body together...
+Baradar Yahya?”

 Brigadier General Zolghadr placed the larger map of northern Iraq on the table again.
-“On the advice of His Excellency Ayatollah Khansari, the Supreme National Security Council voted to task the Pasdaran Joint Staff with formulating a response that both addresses the unrest in the provinces and eliminates Jamil Gorani and any support network he possesses.
-We reached out to the Quds Force and the Ground Forces and, with their input, devised an offensive into the Kurdish territories.
-Baradar Hossein will go into detail…”
+“On the advice of His Excellency Ayatollah Khansari, the Supreme National Security Council tasked the Pasdaran Joint Staff to formulate a response that addresses the unrest in the provinces and eliminates Jamil Gorani and any support network he may possess.
+We reached out to the Quds Force and the Ground Forces and, with their input, devised a multi-phase offensive operation into the Kurdish territories.
+Baradar Hossein will elaborate further.”

 Brigadier General Pakpour maneuvered closer to the table and leaned over slightly, making his way around the map as he described the operation.

-“On March 26th, four weeks from today, the Pasdaran will commence its annual spring Eghtedar-e Velayat exercises in the northwest,” Pakpour began.
-“Under cover of this exercise, the Ground Force’s Hamze Seyyed-al-Shohada Headquarters will assume operational command of five provincial corps from West and East Azerbaijan, Kurdistan, Kermanshah, and Ilam, mobilizing alongside Artesh cavalry and infantry divisions, fighter aircraft, and attack helicopters.
-This will be a 20,000-man force surging into the border region.
+“On March 26th, four weeks from today, the Pasdaran will commence its annual spring Eghtedar-e Velayat exercise in the northwest,” Pakpour began.
+“Under cover of this exercise, the Ground Force’s Hamze Seyyed-al-Shohada Headquarters will assume operational command of five provincial corps from West and East Azerbaijan, Kurdistan, Kermanshah, and Ilam, mobilizing alongside Artesh cavalry and infantry units, fighter aircraft, and attack helicopters.
+This will be a 20,000-strong force surging into the border region.
 As PKK and PJAK separatists flee into the mountains, Saberin commandos will pursue them into Iraq while Mount Qandil is bombarded from the air.
-In all, the sweep should be concluded in three weeks with minimal casualties.”
+We estimate the sweep will be concluded in three weeks with minimal casualties—under two hundred, at most.”

 Hatem’s eyes were glued to the map.
 “And what becomes of those separatists when they flee back to our side of the border?”